magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 ## Verify and upgrade your extensions {#extensions}

+{: .bs-callout-info }
+Review your third-party extension and module pages in Marketplace or other company sites to verify support for {{site.data.var.ee}} and {{site.data.var.ece}} version 2.2.

 If you need to upgrade any third-party extensions and modules that support version 2.2, we recommend working in a new Integration branch with your extensions disabled.
-Review your third-party extension and module pages in Marketplace or other company sites to verify support for {{site.data.var.ee}} and {{site.data.var.ece}} version 2.2.

 1. Create a new branch on your local workstation.
 1. Disable your extensions as needed.